Garbage Service and Carts

 All Saint Paul residential properties with 1-4 units, including rentals and townhomes, must each have service and a garbage cart per unit.

-In 2018, each unit may have 1 bulky item collected at no additional cost, regardless of your service level.
-Starting in 2019, depending on your cart size, you can have either 2 or 3 bulky items collected each calendar year at no additional cost.
+Depending on your cart size, you can have either 2 or 3 bulky items collected each calendar year at no additional cost.
+Rates valid through December 31, 2020.

 |Cart Size||Gallons||Collection||Bulky Items